transdigiware/gutenberg/packages/editor/src/components/rich-text/README.md

 	// The source of the annotation, will be used for the HTML class.
 	"source": "annotations-tester",

-	// The ID of the block to annotate.
-Currently text annotation will try to annotate all RichText elements within a block.
-	"block": "[blockId]",

 	// The starting XPath for the annotation, this is relative to the `RichText` containing element.
 Must be continious from the container element.
 Matched element must be a text node.
 	"startXPath": "text()[1]",